 In Voyager, "non-circulating" is treated as a loan policy rather than as an item status.
 Loan period rules (for instance that noncirc item types have a 0 day loan period) and request rules (that disallow requests on noncirc items) are defined in SysAdmin for each policy group.
-Since it may also be important for the library to convey to the public that everything in certain locations is non-circulating, you might include some kind of noncirc designation in the location name (and possibly also the location code) when appropriate.
-You might add "N" to the end of a location code ("audioN"), for instance, and "Non-Circulating" to the end of a location name ("Audio Visual Room - Non circulating").
+Since it may also be important for the library to convey to the public that everything in certain locations is non-circulating, you might include some kind of noncirc designation in the location name when appropriate: "Audio Visual Room - Non circulating".

-If a particular shelving location contains only non-circulating items, then appending an N to the location code may not be necessary for clarity.
-The code "ref" for instance, could be translated into the location name "Reference Desk - Non-Circulating," for display in the public catalogs.
+If a particular shelving location contains only non-circulating items, the code "ref" for instance, could be translated into the location name "Reference Desk - Non-Circulating," for display in the public catalogs.
 On the other hand, if a single shelving location in the current system includes by policy both circulating and non-circulating materials, the library may wish to map these into two different locations in Voyager, one for circulating and the other for non-circulating items (into, for instance, location codes audio and audioN).
 You would accomplish this (if possible based on the current system's use of an item type equivalent) by using different item type codes in combination with the location code in the ABBA table.